manikarthikk/Mongotrim_openedx/README.md

 # Mongotrim_openedx

-This is a temperoy repo which contains the scripts needed to clean the mongodb size in openedx
+This script is used to trim the mongodb size in OpenEdx